 Open your project using VS code by just typing the below command.

 From now on, we can simply use VS code Terminal instead of native Ubuntu Terminal.

 (Go to View -> Integrated Terminal from VS code’s top menubar)

 9. MIGRATE DATABASE

-You have to migrate the Database created by Django to your local server using the below command.
+We have to migrate the database created by Django to our local server using the below command.

 python manage.py migrate

 Django also provides a Superuser account as default in it.
 You can manage the user roles, admins etc. using this account afterward.
 Superuser account can be set up by the below command.

 python manage.py createsuperuser